BrandonRomano/packer-plugin-docker/.web-docs/components/post-processor/docker-import/README.md

----
-description: |
-  The Packer Docker import post-processor takes an artifact from the docker builder and imports it with Docker locally.
-This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as docker-push to push the image to a registry.
-page_title: Docker Import - Post-Processors
-nav_title: Docker Import
----

-# Docker Import Post-Processor

 Type: `docker-import`

-The Packer Docker import post-processor takes an artifact from the [docker builder](/packer/plugins/builders/docker) and imports it with Docker locally.
-This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as [docker-push](/packer/plugins/post-processors/docker/docker-push) to push the image to a registry.
+The Packer Docker import post-processor takes an artifact from the [docker builder](/packer/integrations/BrandonRomano/docker) and imports it with Docker locally.
+This allows you to apply a repository and tag to the image and lets you use the other Docker post-processors such as [docker-push](/packer/integrations/BrandonRomano/docker/latest/components/post-processor/docker-push) to push the image to a registry.

 ## Basic Example